We have a range of items that are popular that you may be interested in

 Roman Dead is the latest major exhibition at the Museum of London Docklands.

 Last year, a Roman sarcophagus was found near to Harper Road in Southwark.
-As only the third sarcophagus discovered in London since 1999, archaeologists at Pre-Construct Archaeology began working immediately to reveal its secrets, and what the unique find tells us about the ancient city that 8 million people now call home.
+What does this unique find tells us about the ancient city that 8 million people now call home?

-The sarcophagus will be placed on public display for the first time, alongside the skeletons and cremated remains of 28 Roman Londoners found during archaeological excavations of ancient cemeteries.
+We've displayed the sarcophagus alongside the skeletons and cremated remains of 28 Roman Londoners found during archaeological excavations of ancient cemeteries.
 The exhibition also features over 200 objects from burials in Roman London, exploring how people dealt with death in Londinium.
 Many items were brought here from across the Empire, showing the extent of London's international connections, even at this early time in its history.

-Roman Dead uses these grave goods and the results of scientific analysis of ancient Londoners' skeletons to explore who Roman Londoners were, and show the city's diverse past.
+Roman Dead uses these grave goods and the results of scientific analysis of ancient Londoners' skeletons to explore who Roman Londoners were, and show the surprising diversity of the ancient city.

 Throughout the exhibition's run the museum will host a range of activities and events for families and adults who want to learn more about the Roman dead.
 For a full list of these events visit our Roman Dead events page.

-Take a closer look at the exhibition's most fascinating objects by exploring our interactive page.
+Take a closer look at the exhibition's most fascinating objects by exploring our interactive display.

 Look out for Wifi points throughout the exhibition to gain access to exclusive content and commentary from Roman Dead co-curators Jackie Keily, Meriel Jeater and Dr. Rebecca Redfern.